Zero-Tang/NoirVisor/src/vt_core/readme.md

 Unlike the GIF mechanism in AMD-V, Intel VT-x does not prevent the NMI to be triggered in the host context.
 The negative side-effect of this phenomenon can be manifested in two ways.

 ## Type-I Hypervisor
 If NoirVisor is loaded as a Type-I Hypervisor, the NMI will be taken in a wrong context.
 The approach of MiniVisor, written by Satoshi Tanda, is to discard the NMIs.
-However, if some messages are to be delivered through NMI, loss of message may cause incorrect behavior in the system.
+However, if some messages are to be delivered through NMI, loss of message may cause incorrect behavior in the system and may trigger kernel panicking (e.g: NMI watchdog).

 ## Type-II Hypervisor
 If NoirVisor is loaded as a Type-II Hypervisor, the NMI will be taken in an out-of-monitor context.
-If malicious software hijacked the NMI handler of the OS, then the malicious software can sometimes circumvent the monitoring of hypervisor.
+If malicious software hijacked the NMI handler of the OS, then the malicious software can circumvent the monitoring of hypervisor by issuing NMIs over APIC ICR.

 ## Solution
 The straight-forward solution is to set up hypervisor's own NMI handler for the host.
 The handler will inject NMI to the guest.
-However, the return of NMI should be emulated (i.e: not to use `iret` instruction) so that the NMI will not be logically re-entered, causing race condition.

-Note: it is somewhat ambiguous whether NMI-blocking in the host will be delivered to the next VM-Exit in the manual.
-There is no chapter claiming what host-state is automatically saved by VM-Entry out of VMCS.
-According to Chapter 27.5.5 "Updating Non-Register State", Volume 3, Intel 64 and IA-32 Architecture Software Developer's Manual:

-> VM-Exits caused directly by NMIs cause blocking of NMI. **Other VM-Exits do not affect blocking of NMI.**

-Let's assume the blocking of NMI is taken from the guest.
-In other words, blocking of NMI is not taken from the previous host state.
+However, in terms of returning from NMI, there is something worth discussing:

+1. If we emulate the `iret` instruction, the NMI-blocking will remain in the host so that no further NMIs will be fired.
+2. If we don't emulate the `iret` instruction, there could be multiple NMIs to be held pending in the same session of VM-Exit.

+Unlike the solution in AMD-V, for Intel VT-x, NoirVisor chooses option 2 in that it is arduous to emulate the `iret` instruction without breaking registers.
+AMD-V has a GIF mechanism that allows hypervisors to prepare to accept NMIs.
+Therefore, AMD-V hypervisors may use calling conventions to circumvent the non-volatility of registers in terms of interrupt handling.

+Because there could be multiple NMIs to take place in a single session of VM-Exit, a counter must be set up. <br>
+When an NMI arrives, increment the counter by one.
+Also, enable NMI-window-exiting in VMCS. <br>
+At the end of VM-Exit handler, check the counter.
+If the counter is non-zero, this means there is a pending NMI. <br>
+Check the event injections.
+If there is an event with higher priority, leave the NMI pending.
+Only `#MC` exceptions and `#DB` exceptions have higher priorities than NMIs. <br>
+If an NMI is to be injected, decrement the counter by one.
+If the counter becomes zero, disable NMI-window-exiting in VMCS.

 # MTRR Emulation
 According to Intel 64 Architecture Manual, the MTRRs have **no effect** on the memory type used for an access to a guest physical address.
 If we map all memory as write-back with EPT, there could be conflicts in that not all memory are defined as write-back by OS.
 For example, OS could define MMIO region as uncacheable memory.
 Similarly, graphics buffer could be mapped as write-combined by OS.
 Failure to map these memory accordingly could cause certain issues.
 For example, it is observed that some processors could encounter an `#MC` exception due to L2 cache data-read error. <br>